twinfoundation/verifiable-storage/packages/immutable-storage-connector-iota/docs/reference/classes/IotaImmutableStorageConnector.md

 `string`

-The id of the immutable item to remove in urn format.
+The id of the immutable item to remove in URN format.

 #### Returns

 `Promise`\<`void`\>

-Nothing.
+A promise that resolves when the item is removed.

 #### Implementation of